 Students learn about mental disorders, including an examination of causes, symptoms, treatment, and management.
-They study anxiety disorders, mood disorders, personality disorders, and schizophrenia.
+They also study anxiety disorders, mood disorders, personality disorders, and schizophrenia.
 Students explore problems in the field of abnormal psychology and discuss current attempts to solve them.

-Anne Arundel Community College tuition applies to this course.
-(Approximately \$420.00)
+This is not an AP class, but quality points are assigned at the AP level.
+Note: Students enrolled in this course will be responsible for the Anne Arundel Community College tuition fee (approximately \$430.00).